-Problem sets in text (on schedule), discussion modules, Sapling and appropriate lab calculations; Quizzes 1 & 2.
+Problem sets in text (on schedule), discussion modules, OWL and appropriate lab calculations.

 Know the elements, ions, and common acids on the Chemistry Department Supplements on the web.
 Be able to name compounds using "Stock" (systematic) nomenclature as in your text and lab manual appendix.
-Be able to: write formulae for compounds named systematically.
-Be able to write formulas from names and names from formulas for ionic compounds.
-Be able to recognize and name bases and the acids we looked at in lecture, and to write formulas of these acids and bases given names.
+Be able to write formulae for compounds named systematically.
 Be able to recognize compounds of copper, iron, lead, mercury and tin using the -ous -ic system.
-(Nomenclature module) Recall also you ONLY need to memorize (be able to correctly spell names for) the elements on the Periodic Table below:
+(Nomenclature module)

 Be able to

-convert numbers to scientific notation and use numbers expressed in scientific notation; do all calculations with proper significant figures; make all conversions within the metric system (SI), including liters to m3 etc., (know prefixes in metric system in notes: tera-, giga, mega-, kilo-, deci-, centi-, milli-, micro-, nano-, pico-, femto-.), make approximate conversions between American and metric systems (one inch = 2.54 cm exactly; a yard is about a meter; a quart is about a liter); convert between Farenheit and Celcius (centigrade) temperatures given the formulae; solve density problems and other problems using dimensional analysis.
+convert numbers to scientific notation and use numbers expressed in scientific notation; do all calculations with proper significant figures; make all conversions within the metric system (SI), including liters to m3 etc., know prefixes in metric system in notes (tera-, giga, mega-, kilo-, deci-, centi-, milli-, micro-, nano-, pico-, femto-.), make approximate conversions between American and metric systems (one inch = 2.54 cm exactly; a yard is about a meter; a quart is about a liter); be able to convert between Farenheit and Celcius (centigrade) temperatures give the formulae; be able to convert between Celsius and Kelvin temperatures; solve density problems and other problems using dimensional analysis.

 Be able to describe/discuss the basic premises of the Dalton atom model.
 Be able to describe/discuss the basic premises of the Thompson and Rutherford atom models, and know what key problem/experiment led to the rejection of each.
 What is the make-up of an atom according to the modern picture?
 Be able to fill out tables as we did in class for isotopes (for example: given A & Z find numbers of protons, symbol, etc. Atoms/Isotopes module).
 What is an isotope?
 How do isotopes differ from each other?
 Are there significant chemical differences between isotopes of the same element?
 Be able to determine the % composition of elements in terms of their isotopes (for an example see the sample Final Exam, problem II.3).
 Be able to determine the atomic weight of an element given its isotopic % composition.